Panther Volleyball Coach’s Corner

 Crawford has been trained at the national level by Olympic coaches and has worked with Olympic athletes.
 She brings a wealth of playing experience and technical knowledge to the court.

 In addition to her many outstanding accomplishments as an athlete and head coach at SFSC, Crawford has taken her love and passion for volleyball to our community.

 She shares her vast knowledge of indoor and sand volleyball by offering summer weekly camps and private lessons to young athletes of all ages.

-In 2012, Crawford founded Xcel Volleyball Club to provide young athletes the experience of team participation and competition.
+In 2012, Crawford founded the Xcel Volleyball Club to provide young athletes with the experience of team participation and competition.

 As a result of her extraordinary career as an athlete, her successful years as head volleyball coach at SFSC as well as her many years of mentoring countless young athletes in the community, Crawford serves as an inspiration to athletes and fellow coaches on and off the court.